Big Think Competition

 Enter our Big Think Competition!

 Every year, we invite students across the UK to tackle one of our academics’ ‘big’ questions.
-These have been specially designed to challenge you beyond your normal school curriculum and get you thinking ‘big’ about your subject and what it might be like to study it at university.
+These are designed to challenge you beyond the school curriculum and get you thinking ‘big’ about your subject and what it might be like to study it at university.
 Simply record a video of 5 minutes or less presenting your arguments, research, evidence and opinions.

 Prizes